TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 |fixed_picture||[See script on Github ](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/google_cast/google_home_resume.yaml#L37-L39)|A dictionary with the pictures.
 As key value the artist should be used (check `media_artist` in developer tools > states)|
 |speaker_groups||[See script on Github ](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/google_cast/google_home_resume.yaml#L40-L60)|A combination of a dictionary and a list, with speaker groups of which all entities are included in another speaker group.|
 |default_volume_level|`0.25`|`0.5`|The default volume level to use to set the entity to if the old volume can not be retreived|

+# Why not a blueprint?
+I've been asked a couple of times if I ever considered to make a blueprint out of this script.
+I do understand this would make updates more easy, however there are also some things which make it quite complicated:
+* You need to provide information on your speaker groups, players with a screen and spotcast account.
+That would mean that you will have to do that each time you use the blueprint to create a script, or that you'll have to add this information each time the blueprint is updated, which would reduce the easiness of updating the script.
+* I tried to bypass the point above by using includes, but the blueprint would do that once, and add the informaton in the yaml, instead of keeping the include code.
+* I use really large and complicated templates, and these would be converted to really messy one line templates, making it impossible to read and debug if needed.

+So, basically, I gave it a try, and decided it would not work :)